dfe-analytical-services/GLMS_publication/README.md

 The project uses quarterly LFS survey data in the form of SPSS datasets which are kept on a secure server.

 ### **Code Description**
-The main script to run the program is called **GLMS_outputs_run.R**
+The main script to run the program is called **GLMS_run.R**

 The main script calls on the following scripts:
 a.
 GLMS_from_LFS_data.R
-This script imports the SPSS data sets and uploads saved rds files to the global enviroment.
+This script imports SPSS data sets and saves them as Rds files to a secure server.
+The saved Rds files are then loaded into the global environment for usability by the other scripts found within the R-code folder.

 b. csv_to_rds_data.R (optional step)
 This script is used to convert csv files into rds files.